tjd1234/cmpt225fall2023/lecture_notes/week3/Analysis_notes.md

   the algorithm.
 - For **multiplying two matrices of numbers**, `*` is a good key operation.

-The choice of key operation for an algorithm can have a big difference on its performance, and so it is important to choose carefully.

 ### Best, Average, and Worst Cases

 Many algorithms have different running times for different inputs of the same size.
+For example, quicksort tends to run *slower* on partially sorted data, and *faster* on data that **isn't** partially ordered (quicksort likes random data!).
 The figure on page 165 of the textbook shows a graph of different running times.

 ![graph of algorithm running times](Figure4_4.png "Figure 4.4: running times")

-So there are at least three general cases to consider:
+We often distinguish these three cases

 - the **best case**, i.e. what is *least* number of key operations can do for an input of size $n$?